Date(s) - 11/11/2023

 TTA cordially invite you and your family to our “Deepawali Celebrations 2023”.
 To celebrate and exude in the fun of Deepavali festival we have organized a event/dinner on 11th-November-2023 from 3PM to 9PM at venue Hindu Temple of Greater Chicago, Lemont, IL.

 Looking at the Deepavali festival from the scientific point of view, it should be noted that at one time in the distant past, our ancestors lived in the Arctic region (the polar region).
 In this region, darkness prevailed for six months.
 The sun appears on Mesha Sankranthi day (the sun entering the Aries sign of the Zodiac).
 The sun sets in this region on Tula Sankranthi day (when the sun enters Libra).
 In the movement between these two signs, there is an interval of six months.
 After the sun sets in Libra, the dark half-year starts.

 It was on Deepavali day that Sri Rama’s coronation took place after his victorious return to Ayodhya from Lanka vanquishing Ravana and his Rakshasa brood.
 For a long period, Ayodhya had been plunged in darkness when Rama was in exile in the forest.
 In the absence of the effulgent Rama, Ayodhya was a city of darkness.
 The forests were filled with light.
-The return of Rama was hailed by the people of Ayodhya as the return of divine effulgence and hence they celebrated the event by the lighting of lamps everywhere.
+The return of Rama was hailed by the people of Ayodhya as the return of divine effulgence and hence they celebrated the event by the l

 The inner significance of Deepavali is to lead man from darkness to light.
 Man is perpetually plunged in darkness.
 Every time he is enveloped in darkness, he should light a lamp that is ever shining within him.
 Carry that lamp wherever you go.
 It will light your path wherever you may be.